 The marriage tip of the day is never stop dating your partner in order to have better emotional intimacy in marriage.
 When was the last time you went on a date?
 Was it a month ago?
 Was it three months ago?
 Was it a year ago?
-Now with COVID-19 going on dates can be even trickier because now for a lot of us our only option is doing something at home.
-Especially if you have kids.
-So have a home date if you need to.
-My wife and I have been experimenting with home dates, and we've done several different things lately.
-One night she surprised me with a midnight bike ride with flashlights on our head.
-Another time we had a picnic down by the creek behind her house.
-Another time we had a dance party in our bedroom and played darts.
-You have to be creative.
-What are some things you could do for a home date?
 As a reminder, you want to do four things during your dates.
-You want to cultivate emotional intimacy, a lot of affection, something recreational, and something sexual.
-If you are a female with a low libido check out my article on the top two libido boosters for women.
+You want to cultivate emotional intimacy, affection, do something recreational, and have sensual time together.
 If you do all four activities during the date, most likely you will both walk away saying that was a good time.
 When you were first getting to know your partner, you dated them all the time.
-That's all you did was date them and that made you fall in love with them and get married.
-But once you're married, you stop dating your partner because everything else gets your attention, such as kids, career, finances, etc. You have to start dating your partner again, to bring back the very feelings that were created from dating them in the first place.
+But once you're married, you stop dating your partner because everything else gets your attention, such as kids, career, finances, etc. You have to start dating your partner again!
+This post will show you five questions to foster a closer connection in your relationship.

 1-What are you most stressed about and why?